 My Christmas story – suitable for 9-year olds and more

 I started a story about a winter evening.
 This is a typical creative writing type of activity (however, I limited options by setting the story and its characters, but maybe your students will go with the flow).
 It’s perfect for students who know structures, more complex vocabulary and past tense.

 By doing this exercise together as a class, you may boost your students’ knowledge and they may be able to complete the task a little above their level.
 A good scaffolding is necessary here.
 Gather all children’s ideas on how the story can end.
 Expand their vocab, look for synonyms and then help them with tense and it’s all done.

 I love puns!
 English has it so many that I couldn’t resist and I had to put some in this article!
 All puns were taken from this website

-This article is written specially for EduWeek (the event for blogging teachers )#5 – Christmas and winter edition.
+This article is written especially for EduWeek (the event for blogging teachers )#5 – Christmas and winter edition.
 Below you’ll find all bloggers who took part in Eduweek #5.
-Visit their sites and share some Xmas joy with them by sharing and commenting their posts!
+Visit their sites and share some Xmas joy with them by sharing and commenting on their posts!

 Merry Xmas to You All! 💙